How to build a pizza oven

 Pizza Oven Types

-Pizzas have been in existence since the 18th century, and along with the evolution of pizza, the methods of preparing a pizza have also evolved.
-Today, you will find a huge variety of pizza ovens in the market offering various ways to make the perfect pizza.
-The ovens vary in shape, size, capacity, mobility, as well as locations they can be placed at.
+Pizzas have been in existence since the 18th century, and along with the evolution of pizza, the methods of preparing pizza have also evolved.
+Nowadays, we have a variety of pizza ovens in the market offering various modalities of making the best pizza.
+These ovens vary in shape, size, capacity, mobility, as well as their suiting places.

-When building a pizza oven, most people get confused when it comes to choosing the shape of the oven.
-We've seen both Rectangular Barrel oven domes and Round Igloo oven domes in use.
-In bakeries and eateries, we usually see the Rectangular Barrel.
-Both the domes cook the same way and none of them leaves cold spots in your pizza or bread.
-Professionals use Rectangular Barrel Domes because it gives them more space and allows them to make more pizzas at a time.
+When building a pizza oven, most people get confused in choosing the shape of the oven.
+We have both the Rectangular Barrel oven domes and Round Igloo oven domes for cooking pizzas.
+Most bakeries and eateries commonly use the Rectangular Barrel.
+Both the domes use the same procedure and produce even quality pizzas as none of them leaves cold spots in your pizza or bread.
+Professionals use the Rectangular Barrel Domes because it gives them more space and allows them to make more pizzas at a time.
 For personal (home) use, space and quantity are not an issue so either shape would suffice.
 Both the domes take the same amount of time to heat up.

 Pizza Oven Building Plans